-After a closed beta was held in October 2018, Bandai Namco have now announced an open beta version of Jump Force.
+After a was held in October 2018, Bandai Namco have now announced an open beta version of Jump Force.
 Unlike the previous test version, all players will now be able to take part in playing the game, without any special login or download codes.

 The open beta will be held throughout four sessions, with the first one starting on January 18 and the last one on January 20.
 The exact schedule is as follows:

 Session #1: January 18th - from 13:00 to 16:00 (CET)

 Session #2: January 19th - from 06:00 to 09:00 (CET)

 Session #3: January 19th - from 17:00 to 20:00 (CET)

 Session #4: January 20th - from 21:00 to 00:00 (CET)